Arunpmohanan/mediawiki/README.md

 This Repository contains

-Dockerfiles : mediawiki 1.37.2 with redhat base image  8  and mariadb
+Dockerfiles : mediawiki 1.37.2 with redhat base image  8  and mariadb:10.4

 K8s service file for the above deplyments

 Helm configuration for the above deployments

-The images created by the DOcker files are pushed to the registry docker.io/arunpmohanandocker/learn01 and used in the deployments files for k8s
+The images created by the Docker files are pushed to the registry docker.io/arunpmohanandocker/learn01 and used in the deployments files for k8s